Get insider access

 Build Quality

 The iRobot S9 is very well-built.
 Its D-shaped body, similar in profile to that of the Neato Botvac D7, is made of high-grade plastic, accented with a matte-finish copper lid.
-Its dirt compartment feels mostly sturdy, though its bottom does feel somewhat flimsy and could potentially break if it's dropped.
+Its dirt compartment feels mostly sturdy, though its bottom feels somewhat flimsy and could break if dropped.
 It comes out of the box ready to use, with no assembly required except for setting up its dock station.

 7.5